Evidence of SpLDs for alternative exam arrangements

 Students in receipt of a Disabled Student Allowances, or similar funding, can receive specialist study skills support from our qualified SpLD professionals.
 If you are not in receipt of this allowance, but have difficulties associated with a specific learning difficulty, then please contact the Disability team and we will make arrangements to discuss and respond to your study support needs.

 Specialist study skills support is available on campus and can be arranged by contacting the Disability team.
 An initial meeting will be arranged to agree a programme of support with you in line with your individual needs and requirements.
 Specialist study skills support as a result of a learning difficulty or other disability is non-subject specific support.
+You can find some additional information about what that support entails on this handout.
 The student will identify with the tutor areas of their studies they wish to prioritise, i.e. essay writing, exam revision, research skills etc, and they will together refine existing study strategies to address any specific areas of difficulty.
 The support also provides with an opportunity to reflect on one's learning approach and style with the aim of developing effective long term strategies.
 Sessions can take place weekly, fortnightly or on a less regular basis, depending on need and as agreed with the specialist tutor.
-Remote (via email or Skype) and flexible appointments outside standard working hours can be arranged for part-time and distance learning students, degree apprentices and any other students where appointments during standard working hours cannot be made.
+Online (via Teams), face to face and flexible appointments outside standard working hours can be arranged for part-time and distance learning students, degree apprentices and any other students where appointments during standard working hours cannot be made.

 Wherever possible, students must give at least 48 hours notice if they are unable to attend any scheduled appointments.
 For any Monday appointments, notice should be given on the previous Friday.
 When students cancel or not attend up to 3 sessions without any sufficient notice or justification, support arrangements, will be reviewed.